cypw/MXNet2Caffe/README.md

 And then, using `python mxnet2caffe.py` to generate the corresponding `.caffemodel`.

-## Todo
+## TODO

 [1] Since their is not `Flaten` layer in caffe, you have to manually moidify the automatically generated `.prototxt`.
-In other words, you have to change the `top` of the layer just after the `Falatten` layer making it pointing to the layer before the `Falatten` layer.
+In other words, you have to change the `bottom` of the layer just after the `Falatten` layer making it linking to the layer before the `Falatten` layer.
 Currently, this part has to be done manually.

 [2] The converted model performances a little bit worse than the original MXNet model.

 [3] Code for automatically reversing the weight (and bias) of the first layer to support BGR input.

 [4] Better support for caffe's in-place feature.

+[5] Several TODOs in `prototxt_basic.py`